bbulpett/LR5/ch09/README.md

 ####"Adding to the Controllers"

 The next step is to supplement the existing RESTful interfaces in the controllers by adding methods that will add to their functionality.
 In *app/controllers/students_controller.rb*, add a method to determine which courses belong to the current student.
-The **@student** instance variable has already been defined in the private `set_student` method.
 Just after the `destroy` method, add the following code:

 		def courses
+			@student = Student.find(params[:id])
 			@courses = @student.courses
 		end

 The `course_add` method, as its name describes, will add a course for the student.
-Add it just after the `destroy` method...
+Add it just after the `courses` method...

 		def course_add
+			@student = Student.find(params[:id])
 			@course = Course.find(params[:course])

 			unless @student.enrolled_in?(@course)